terrabrasilis/terrabrasilisAnalyticsAPI/README.md

 11 10704 ESTAÇÃO ECOLÓGICA DE RIBEIRÃO PRETO                   3```
 ```

-User are able to filter loinames by one specific loi such as UF.
+Users are able to filter loinames by one specific loi such as UF.

 ```r
 loiUF = dplyr::filter(lois, grepl("UF", name))$gid